 Due to the time required to submit and process such insurance claims, we have not yet received all of the accrued insurance recoveries.
-Recorded expenses consisted primarily of payments for legal fees related to governmental inquiries and investigations and customer constituent class actions.
-We present expenses and insurance recoveries related to the Security Incident in general and administrative expense on our consolidated statements of comprehensive income and as operating activities on our consolidated statements of cash flows.
-Total costs related to the Security Incident that we expect will be recoverable exceeded the limit of our insurance coverage during the first quarter of 2022.
+Recorded expenses have consisted primarily of payments for legal fees related to: governmental inquiries and investigations; and customer constituent class actions.
+We present expenses and insurance recoveries related to the Security Incident in general and administrative expense on our consolidated statements of comprehensive (loss) income and as operating activities on our consolidated statements of cash flows.
+Total costs related to the Security Incident that we expect will be recoverable has exceeded the limit of our insurance coverage.
 We expect to continue to experience significant expenses related to our response to the Security Incident, resolution of legal proceedings, claims, inquiries and investigations discussed below, and our efforts to further enhance our security measures.
-For full year 2022, we currently expect net cash outlays of approximately \$25.0 million to \$35.0 million for ongoing legal fees related to the Security Incident.
+For full year 2022, we currently expect net pre-tax expense of approximately \$30.0 million to \$35.0 million for ongoing legal fees related to the Security Incident.
 In line with our policy as discussed above, legal fees are expensed as incurred.
+For full year 2022, we currently expect net cash outlays of approximately \$15.0 million to \$25.0 million for ongoing legal fees related to the Security Incident.

-Based on our analysis of the factors described above, we have not recorded a liability for a loss contingency related to the Security Incident as of March 31, 2022 because we are unable at this time to reasonably estimate the possible loss or range of loss.
+Based on our analysis of the factors described above, we have not recorded a liability for a loss contingency related to the Security Incident as of June 30, 2022 because we are unable at this time to reasonably estimate the possible loss or range of loss.

 Customer claims.
 To date, we have received approximately 260 specific requests for reimbursement of expenses ("Customer Reimbursement Requests") and approximately 400 reservations of the right to seek expense recovery in the future from customers or their attorneys in the U.S., U.K. and Canada related to the Security Incident (none of which have as yet been filed in court).
 Of the Customer Reimbursement Requests received to date, approximately 190 have been fully resolved and closed.
+In June 2022, we also received notice of a proposed claim on behalf of a number of U.K. data subjects, which we are reviewing.
 In addition, insurance companies representing various customers' interests through subrogation claims have contacted us.
 One insurance company has filed a subrogation claim in court.
 Customer and insurer subrogation claims generally seek reimbursement of their costs and expenses associated with notifying their own customers of the Security Incident and taking steps to assure that personal information has not been compromised as a result of the Security Incident.
 Our review of customer and subrogation claims includes analyzing individual customer contracts into which we have entered, the specific claims made and applicable law.